Switzerland receives UN mandate for meeting on Middle East conflict

 Switzerland had already announced in recent days that it was examining in depth the possible call for a meeting of the parties to the Geneva Conventions.

-Adapted from Germany by DeepL/ac
+Adapted from German by DeepL/ac

 This news story has been written and carefully fact-checked by an external editorial team.
 At SWI swissinfo.ch we select the most relevant news for an international audience and use automatic translation tools such as DeepL to translate it into English.
 Providing you with automatically translated news gives us the time to write more in-depth articles.